markNZed/TaskFlow/processor/README.md

 Information for the Processor is held in the task.processor object.

 The Processor strips the task.hub object before forwarding to a Task Function.

+The Task Function communicates with the Task Processor using the object task.processor which includes fields: command, commandArgs, config.
 ## Future
 Hub functionality that can be pushed to the Processor should be pushed to the processor e.g.,
 * Filter execution